charukiewicz/charukiewicz/posts/2015-10-26-lets-encrypt.md

 ## Encryption Steps

 I will not go into much detail into how the actual SSL setup process, because there really was not much to it.
-Anyone with a moderate amount of Linux experience should be able to follow the instructions and complete the process within about.
+Anyone with a moderate amount of Linux experience should be able to follow the instructions and complete the process within 20 minutes.
 The email I received inviting me to the beta program contained most of the instructions for setting up SSL.
 In short, the steps were like this:

 1. Clone the `letsencrypt` client (a command line tool written in Python) from the Let's Encrypt GitHub repo
 2. `cd` into the cloned repo and run a script with `./letsencrypt` and a few option flags (provided in the email)